Mobile ordering platform

 Exploration

-• A bottom-tab navigation vs. a single-flow layout
+• Bottom-tab navigation vs. a more guided single-flow structure

 • Inline customization vs. step-based customization